Meet0413/AR-VR-Mask-Overlay-Using-Python/README.md

     Press 'q' to exit the application.

+**Virtual Reality Face Mask Overlay VR**

+**Introduction**
+This Python script demonstrates face detection in a virtual reality (VR) environment using the OpenCV library and overlays masks on detected faces.
+The script is designed to showcase the integration of computer vision techniques into a VR setting, providing an augmented reality experience.

+**Prerequisites**
+•	Python 3.x
+•	OpenCV (install with pip install opencv-python)

+**Usage**
+1. Clone the Repository:
+•	VR-Mask-Overlay-Using-Python
+2. Install Dependencies:
+•	pip install opencv-python
+3. Run the Script:
+•	python vr-face-mask-overlay.py
+4. Quit the Application:
+•	Press the 'q' key to exit the VR face mask overlay.

 **Notes**

 - Ensure the Haar Cascade XML file for face detection is available in the OpenCV data folder.